Q. Do you do CBT training or Direct Access training?

 A. Not the way we do it.
 It will be hard work but exciting and a great deal of fun; a learning curve that will totally transform your motorcycle riding.

-A. Riders often feel that they need to sharpen up their skills BEFORE a course but this is not so at all.
-Simply COME AS YOU ARE and your course should sort everything out for you.
+A. Riders often feel that they need to sharpen up their skills BEFORE the course but this is not so at all.
+Simply COME AS YOU ARE as I feel sure that your course will sort everything out for you.

 Q. I'm interested in a course but my partner has been riding for a long time, wouldn't he be wasting his time to come along as well?

-A. Many riders say they enjoy the courses even more because of doing it with their partner (or a friend that they often ride with) because they get a break while watching the other rider "up front" and say they learn just as much watching them (remember both riders are listening over the radios all the time).
+A. Many riders say they enjoy the course even more because of doing it with others because they get a break while watching the other riders "up front" and say they learn just as much watching them (remember you are listening over the radio all the time).
 It may be that your partner has nothing to learn but usually over the years a rider simply gets better at doing it the wrong way.